 Hobbies Playing Music Baroque Music Timeline Share PINTEREST Email Print Getty Images/WIN-Initiative Playing Music Music Education Music History Basics Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Espie Estrella Espie Estrella is a lyricist, songwriter, and member of the Nashville Songwriters Association International. our editorial process Espie Estrella Updated November 04, 2019 The word "baroque" comes from the Italian word "barocco" which means bizarre.
 This word was first used to describe the style of architecture mainly in Italy during the 17th and 18th century.
 Later on, the word baroque was used to describe the music styles of the 1600s to the 1700s.
 Composers of the Period Composers of the time period included Johann Sebastian Bach, George Frideric Handel, Antonio Vivaldi, among others.
 This period saw the development of opera and instrumental music.
 This style of music immediately follows the renaissance-style of music and is a precursor to the classical style of music.
 Baroque Instruments Usually carrying the song where a basso continuo group, which consisted of a chord-playing instrumentalist like a harpsichord or lute and bass-type instruments carrying the bassline, like a cello or double bass.
 A characteristic baroque form was the dance suite.
 While the pieces in a dance suite were inspired by actual dance music, dance suites were designed for listening, not for accompanying dancers.
 Baroque Music Timeline The baroque period was a time when composers experimented with form, styles, and instruments.
 The violin was also considered an important musical instrument during this time.
 Significant Years Famous Musicians Description 1573 Jacopo Peri and Claudio Monteverdi (Florentine Camerata) The first known meeting of the Florentine Camerata, a group of musicians who came together to discuss various subjects including the arts.
 It is said that the members were interested in reviving the Greek dramatic style.
 Both the monodies and the opera are believed to have come out from their discussions and experimentation.
 1597 Giulio Caccini, Peri, and Monteverdi This is the period of early opera which lasts until 1650.
 Opera is generally defined as a stage presentation or work that combines music, costumes, and scenery to relay a story.
 Most operas are sung, with no spoken lines.
 During the baroque period, operas were derived from ancient Greek tragedy and there was often an overture at the beginning, with a solo part and both an orchestra and chorus.
 Some examples of early operas are two performances of "Eurydice" by Jacopo Peri and the other by Giulio Caccini.
 Another popular opera was "Orpheus" and "Coronation of Poppea" by Claudio Monteverdi.
 1600 Caccini Start of monody which will last until the 1700s.
 Monody refers to an accompanied solo music.
 Examples of early monody can be found in the book "Le Nuove Musiche" by Giulio Caccini.
 The book is a collection of songs for the figured bass and solo voice, it also included madrigals.
 "Le Nuove Musiche" is considered one of Caccini's most important works.
 1650 Luigi Rossi, Giacomo Carissimi, and Francesco Cavalli During this middle baroque era, musicians did a lot of improvisation.
 The basso continuo or figured bass is music created by combining keyboard music and one or more bass instruments.
 The period from 1650 to 1750 is known as the Age of Instrumental Music where other forms of music developed including the suite, cantata, oratorio, and sonata.
 The most important innovators of this style were the Romans Luigi Rossi and Giacomo Carissimi, who were primarily composers of cantatas and oratorios, respectively, and the Venetian Francesco Cavalli, who was principally an opera composer.
 1700 Arcangelo Corelli, Johann Sebastian Bach, and George Frideric Handel Until 1750 this is known as the high baroque period.
 Italian opera became more expressive and expansive.
 The composer and violinist Arcangelo Corelli became known and music for the harpsichord was also given importance.
 Bach and Handel are known as the figures of the late baroque music.
 Other forms of music like the canons and fugues evolved during this time.
-A Beginner's Guide to Music History Discover the 10 Best Composers of the Baroque Period The Baroque Dance Suite: Denoting Social Rank at the French Court Baroque Composers Changed Music, Invented Opera, and Castrated Boys Top 10 Baroque Music Song Selections The History of the Violin Instruments of the Early Symphony Orchestra How Did Different Types of Music Vary Over the Centuries?
-Classical Music Composer Timeline—Renaissance to Present Day Do You Know What a Cantata Is in Music?
-The Important Music Events of the Classical Period of 1750 to 1820 Overview of Music of the Classical Period Writing Sacred Drama for Secular Chorus and Orchestra Beautiful Instrumental Pieces for Wedding Ceremonies A Beginner's Guide to the Opera What Is Choral Music?
+A Beginner's Guide to Music History Top 10 Baroque Period Composers The Baroque Dance Suite Musical Forms and Styles of the Baroque Period Top 10 Baroque Music Song Selections The History of the Violin Instruments of the Early Orchestra Music History: Different Types of Music Over the Centuries Classical Music Composer Timeline Cantata: History and Definition of the Music Form Music Events During the Classical Period Music of the Classical Period The Oratorio: History and Composers 15 Classic Instrumental Pieces for a Wedding Ceremony Types of Operas What Is Choral Music?